mrdavehill/ACI/README.md

 ## Installation

-Clone to your machine, update credentials.py, run APICSnapshot.py.
+Clone to your machine, update credentials.py and listOfThings.py so it matches your environment.

 ## Configuration